wyfo/apischema/README.md

 from dataclasses import dataclass from typing import Iterator, Sequence

-from src.data import from_data, to_data
+from apischema.data import from_data, to_data
-from src.model import Model
-from src.schema import build_schema
+from apischema.model import Model from apischema.schema import build_schema
-from src.validator import Error, validate
+from apischema.validator import Error, validate

 class UUID(Model[str], uuid.UUID):